Michigan Food Hub Learning and Innovation Network

 Regional Food Hub Facilitators

 Local/regional facilitators have been hired to assist in accomplishing the goals of the Michigan Food Hub Learning and Innovation Network.
-A map of the areas they cover can be found on a map and their bios and contact information are available here.
+Their bios, contact information and a map - that features the areas they cover, are available for viewing.

 Michigan Food Hub Feasibility Reports